shoulderhu/wordpress/Reading Between the Eyes.md

 ## Solve
 Stego-Saurus hid a message for you in this [image](https://2018shell.picoctf.com/static/3e423171eed198e8425524a1b052869b/husky.png), can you retreive it?

+## Hints
+Maybe you can find an online decoder?

 ## Solution
 ```python
 import cv2 as cv